applebym/dsp/03-command_line.md

 What does `ls` do?
 What do `ls -a`, `ls -l`, and `ls -lh` do?
 What combinations of those flags are meaningful?

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > 'ls' lists the contents of the current working directory. 'ls -a'

 ---